Alaska has so many fantastic camping opportunities that it can be overwhelming!

 A popular BLM campground, Salmon Lake Campground is the perfect overnight destination for those that prefer a free Alaska camping experience.

 Almost 40 miles north of Nome, Salmon Lake Campground is remote.
 But it’s exactly this remoteness that makes it so special.
 Located on the shores of Salmon Lake, this primitive campground is remote, rugged, and beautiful.
 Fishing is very popular in season.
+There’s also dispersed camping in this area.

 Learn more about camping at Salmon Lake Campground.